 Pittsburgh is the second largest City in the Commonwealth of Pennsylvania and the County seat of Allegheny County.
 The City features 151 high-rise buildings, 446 bridges, two inclined railways, and a pre-revolutionary fortification.
 Pittsburgh is known colloquially as "the City of Bridges" and "the Steel City," and is often cited as one of America’s most livable Cities.
-The City of Pittsburgh’s partnership with the Better Buildings Challenge and its goal to reduce portfolio-wide energy intensity 20% by 2020 strengthens the City's existing commitment to sustainability.
+The City is a leader in district heating in North America, fleet electrification transition and 100% renewable electricity as well as commitment to the United Nation Sustainable Development Goals.

-In 2008, Mayor Luke Ravenstahl created the Office of Sustainability & Energy Efficiency.
+In 2008, then-Mayor Luke Ravenstahl created the Office of Sustainability & Energy Efficiency.
 The Green Initiatives Trust Fund has been put to work to retrofit the City-County Building with energy efficient HVAC and electrical equipment, replace 10% of the City's 40,000 streetlights with LEDs, install five solar thermal and one photovoltaic project, and purchase 25% of all electricity needs through green sources.